pingcap/docs-tidb-operator/en/br-federation-architecture.md

 BR Federation is a system designed to [back up and restore TiDB clusters deployed across multiple Kubernetes using EBS snapshots](deploy-tidb-cluster-across-multiple-kubernetes.md).

-Normally, TiDB Operator can only access the Kubernetes where it is deployed.
-This means a TiDB Operator can only back up TiKV data within its own Kubernetes.
+Normally, TiDB Operator can only access the Kubernetes cluster where it is deployed.
+This means a TiDB Operator can only back up TiKV volumes' snapshots within its own Kubernetes cluster.
 However, to perform EBS snapshot backup and restore across multiple Kubernetes clusters, a coordinator role is required.
 This is where the BR Federation comes in.

 This document outlines the architecture of the BR Federation and the processes involved in backup and restoration.

 ## BR Federation architecture

-BR Federation operates as the control plane, interacting with the data plane, which includes each Kubernetes where TiDB components are deployed.
+BR Federation operates as the control plane, interacting with the data plane, which includes each Kubernetes cluster where TiDB components are deployed.
 The interaction is facilitated through the Kubernetes API Server.

-BR Federation coordinates `Backup` and `Restore` Custom Resources (CRs) in the data plane to accomplish backup and restoration across multiple Kubernetes.
+BR Federation coordinates `Backup` and `Restore` Custom Resources (CRs) in the data plane to accomplish backup and restoration across multiple Kubernetes clusters.

 ![BR Federation architecture](/media/br-federation-architecture.png)